ganfer/hatespeech-rag/README.md

    - The LLM's response is printed, and depending on the classification, the input is either stored in the database or ignored.

 ## Tools

 Don`t forgt to use the other tools.

 **chroma query**
 This script is designed to query the database and retrieve specific information based on user input.
 **chroma inspector**
 This script provides an overview of your ChromaDB database, displaying the contents and the total number of documents stored.

 ## old

-`main_v1.py` is the first edition of the script.
+- `main_v1.py` is the first edition of the script.
 The new main.py is fully updated to include database writeback functionality and integration with Llama 3.1.
+- `chroma_query_v1.py` is the initial version of the query script.
+The latest version in /tools includes console input functionality.